polywrap/documentation/docs/reference/clients/js/client-js.md

 <br/>
 <br/>

-The Web3API JavaScript client exists to help developers integrate Web3API into their applications.
+The Polywrap JavaScript client exists to help developers integrate wrappers into their applications.
 It's designed to run in any environment that can execute JavaScript (think websites, node scripts, etc.).

 ## Installation